LoganCDK/mystudyJAVASDA/CONTRIBUTING.md

 The end result of this project is for a complete Trading program to be created ,but I will only post/commit the changes which do not have any strategic algorithms in them.

+This base is free for anyone to use, but please adhere to the MIT Open Source License.

+Thank you all for undertsading this and adhering to these requests.

+-Abhishek Rajopadhye